rihck/aws-cloud-practitioner-exam-study/AWSCloudPractitionerEssentials.md

 #### AWS Bugets
 You can create budgets to plan your service usage, service costs, and instance reservations.
 You can define budget by service/account/resource and create alerts when it's about to get used in full for example.

+#### AWS Cost Explorer
+Tool that lets you visualize, understand, and manage your AWS costs and usage over time.
+It provides you graphics and data about the costs my month, resource, etc